Plant defense against herbivory: Growth rate hypothesis

 The growth rate hypothesis, also known as the resource availability hypothesis, states that defense strategies are determined by the inherent growth rate of the plant, which is in turn determined by the resources available to the plant.
 A major assumption is that available resources are the limiting factor in determining the maximum growth rate of a plant species.
 This model predicts that the level of defense investment will increase as the potential of growth decreases.
 Additionally, plants in resource-poor areas, with inherently slow-growth rates, tend to have long-lived leaves and twigs, and the loss of plant appendages may result in a loss of scarce and valuable nutrients.

 One test of this model involved a reciprocal transplants of seedlings of 20 species of trees between clay soils (nutrient rich) and white sand (nutrient poor) to determine whether trade-offs between growth rate and defenses restrict species to one habitat.
 When planted in white sand and protected from herbivores, seedlings originating from clay outgrew those originating from the nutrient-poor sand, but in the presence of herbivores the seedlings originating from white sand performed better, likely due to their higher levels of constitutive carbon-based defenses.
 These finding suggest that defensive strategies limit the habitats of some plants.

 Growth-differentiation balance hypothesis

 The growth-differentiation balance hypothesis states that plant defenses are a result of a tradeoff between "growth-related processes" and "differentiation-related processes" in different environments.
 Differentiation-related processes are defined as "processes that enhance the structure or function of existing cells (i.e. maturation and specialization)."
 A plant will produce chemical defenses only when energy is available from photosynthesis, and plants with the highest concentrations of secondary metabolites are the ones with an intermediate level of available resources.

-The GDBH also accounts for tradeoffs between growth and defense over a resource availability gradient.
-In situations where resources (e.g. water and nutrients) limit photosynthesis, carbon supply is predicted to limit both growth and defense.
-As resource availability increases, the requirements needed to support photosynthesis are met, allowing for accumulation of carbohydrate in tissues.
-As resources are not sufficient to meet the large demands of growth, these carbon compounds can instead be partitioned into the synthesis of carbon based secondary metabolites (phenolics, tannins, etc.).
-In environments where the resource demands for growth are met, carbon is allocated to rapidly dividing meristems (high sink strength) at the expense of secondary metabolism.
-Thus rapidly growing plants are predicted to contain lower levels of secondary metabolites and vice versa.
-In addition, the tradeoff predicted by the GDBH may change over time, as evidenced by a recent study on Salix spp.
-Much support for this hypothesis is present in the literature, and some scientists consider the GDBH the most mature of the plant defense hypotheses.